narmi/design_system/src/icons/README.md

 - `selection.json`
 - `style.css`

-NOTE: style.css may include multiple urls
+NOTE: style.css may include multiple urls as the src for @font-face.
+Please remove all except the woff url.

 ### Testing icon changes